AI Estankona

 ENSO, Japanese word meaning "circle".
 It symbolises enlightenment, absolute strength, elegance, the Universe, and emptiness.

-My pieces usually embody circles, spheres, cylinders...: the rounded, curved and sinuous shapes are vigorous.
+The rounded, curved and sinuous shapes are vigorous.

-In my imaginary, this geometric form symbolises the female figure.
 The shapes develop slowly, curving, enveloping, becoming more and more welcoming, accompanying the core of the piece and embracing it.

 "When I asked Diankouno Dolo why the shape of Dogon buildings is round, he did not understand me;